amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 ..
 Desiderata for a linter
 .. -----------------------

 ..
-Desiderata are a set of desired criteria; these exist for almost all artefact classes, and usually stem from the aim for which the artefact is created.
+Desiderata are a set of desired criteria; these exist for almost all artifact classes, and usually stem from the aim for which the artifact is created.
 Like other designed systems, linters' ideal features stem from both the nature of the problem that they solve and the manner in which they attempt to solve the problem.

 ..
 Linters (in a programming context) identify instances of code that either explicitly violates a set of stylistic rules (as in PEP8_) or is otherwise suspicious (as in cases where a variable is used before it has a value).